3 Days in Porto: The Perfect Travel Itinerary

 Porto City Break

 There’s lots to do and see in Porto, but you can always opt for a nice city break in Porto.
 Why not stop for a second and hop on a slightly different trip?

 River Douro Cruise: Want to follow the path of the old wine merchants of Portugal?
 Then, this cruise is definitely for you!

 Porto Wine Tour: What is the taste of Porto?!
+Want to see the wine cellars where the magic happens?
 Find out for yourself on this wine tour in Porto 🍷

 Fado Concert in Porto: Fado is probably the most emotional musical genre in the whole world.
 Accompanied by a glass of good wine and stories of winemaking… it becomes even better!

 Braga & Guimarães Day Trip: If for some reason you get tired of Porto, opt for this culturally and historically rich trip to the heart of Portugal!

 Douro Valley Wine Tour: The Douro Valley is known all over Europe for producing some of the finest wines.
 Not only that, but it is a very beautiful place to go to and admire.
 Mother Nature has outdone herself in this valley!

 This blog post has affiliate links, which might give me a percentage if you make a purchase.
 Of course, this is at no extra cost to you.
 It will help me to keep running this website, so thanks in advance for your immense support!

 I hope that you have enjoyed these 3 days in Porto Itinerary.
 Did you visit any of the suggested landmarks?